dolox/fallback/v2-DRAFT.md

 **<p align="center">INPUT.BASE</p>**

-If the `input.url` value is a string, all of your libraries will be prefixed with this path, as long as the path of those libraries doesn't start with `/`, `data:`, `http://` or `https://`.
-The following table below reflects the acceptable parameters when the value of `input.url` is an object.
+If the `input.base` value is a `String`, all of your URLs will be prefixed with this path, as long as the path in question doesn't start with `/`, `data:`, `http://` or `https://`.
+The following table below reflects the acceptable parameters when the value of `input.base` is an `Object`.

 Parameter | Type | Default | Required | Description
 ------------- | ------------- | ------------- | ------------- | -------------